 Depending on your situation, you may want to continue using your employer-sponsored health insurance after you quit.
 Under COBRA (Consolidated Omnibus Budget Reconciliation Act), you're able to retain your coverage for up to 18 months if you pay the full premium, plus an administrative fee.
 This can be a good stopgap if you're having trouble finding a suitable plan on your own, especially if your current coverage is good.
 However, Jackie Breslin, director of human capital services at HR solutions company TriNet, noted that new entrepreneurs may be surprised at the price tag on their COBRA insurance.

-"They may underestimate the cost of continuing their benefits through COBRA since they did not stop to calculate the amount of premium their employer was contributing," Breslin said.
+"They may underestimate the cost of continuing their benefits through COBRA, since they did not … calculate the amount of premium their employer was contributing," Breslin said.
 "Some of the benefits employers offer can [also] be difficult to convert to an individual plan or obtain on one's own.
-Disability insurance may be difficult or incredibly expensive for an entrepreneur to purchase and it is such an important type of insurance to have."
+Disability insurance may be difficult or incredibly expensive for an entrepreneur to purchase, and it is such an important type of insurance to have."

 Davidson agreed that disability or income replacement insurance is a big priority for entrepreneurs, but noted that underwriters are concerned about the risks associated with providing disability insurance to new business owners.